alex-johnson41/UnityEvolutionSim/README.md

 Initially implemented in python in [this](https://github.com/alex-johnson41/evolutionSim) repo

 ## Code Architecture:
-### Project designed using vanilla c# classes with a unity monobehavior class wrapper on each of the classes that need to be present in the unity game and not just internally
+### Project designed using vanilla c# classes with a unity monobehavior class wrapper around each of the classes that need to be present in the unity game and not just internally
 ### Vanilla C# classes:
 - Sim Controller
   - API for setting up and controlling the simulation as it runs